aleshaleksey/fansys23/09-races.md

 **Extra (18)**

-- Resistant to "percussive", "piercing", "slashing", "sheer" and "pressure".
+- Resistant to "percussive", "piercing", "slashing", "shear" and "pressure".
 (10)
 - Resistant to "cold" and "immobilised" (4).
 - Resistant to "prone", "bleeding", "crippled", "incapacitated" and "frightened".
 - Resistant to "poison", "disease".
 (4)